Survey: Gaps in QSR App Adoption Call for More Appetizing Loyalty Programs

 By the Numbers: Insights for Building a Successful QSR Loyalty Program

 When done right, a loyalty program can help QSRs acquire new customers and build stronger relationships with existing ones.
-Read on for the survey results – and be sure to check out our best practices for driving app adoption and delivering recurring value.
+Read on for the survey results – and be sure to check out our best practices for driving QSR app adoption.

 Gaps in mainstream QSR app adoption present an opportunity to engage and acquire new users.

-42% of consumers currently have one or more QSR loyalty apps on their phone; they are also 2x more likely than those without QSR apps to download new ones.
-With a strong taste for convenience, it’s no surprise to see digitally native Gen Zers leading the pack regarding app adoption.
-However, with 57% of consumers yet to jump on the bandwagon, QSR brands have an opportunity to reach new audiences outside of the Gen Z demographic.
+42% of consumers currently have one or more QSR loyalty apps on their phone.
+They are also 2x more likely than those without QSR apps to download new ones.
+With a strong taste for convenience, it’s no surprise to see digitally native Gen Zers leading the pack.
+However, with 57% of all consumers yet to jump on the bandwagon, QSR brands have an opportunity to reach new audiences outside of the Gen Z demographic.

 Takeaway for Marketers